The Daily Walk with Love

 And Why All the Fuss About the Rock Star?

-The Daily Walk with Miracles, updated April 9, 2016, by Paul Evans, Video courtesy of David Bowie Greatest Hits 2015, photo of David Bowie courtesy of Patheos.
+The Daily Walk with Miracles, January 22, 2018, by Paul Evans, Video courtesy of David Bowie Greatest Hits, photo of David Bowie courtesy of Patheos.
 Photo of dappled forest sunshine courtesy of Skylar10.
 (BTW, I am in NO way any sort of witch, but a spiritualist charismatic Christian.
 “Judge not lest ye be judged, and in such a manner as ye judge others, so God will judge you.“)

 Bowie, the Occult and the Masons

 Was David Bowie a witch?
-That’s just one thing we explore in this article, but it’s not something I find of over-riding importance in realizing his very real and true worth as an artist, a month after Bowie’s unfortunate death at age 69, of cancer.
+That’s just one thing we explore in this article, but it’s not something I find of over-riding importance in realizing his very real and true worth as an artist, a few years after Bowie’s unfortunate death at age 69, of cancer.